Colorful sunset panorama over Sarajevo with historic buildings and mountains in background, Sarajevo, Bosnia and Herzegovina

 Why Visit Sarajevo?

 Sarajevo profoundly captivates visitors as the evocative 'Jerusalem of Europe' where the atmospheric Ottoman Baščaršija bazaar's traditional copper smiths still hammer wares rhythmically beside elegant Austro-Hungarian coffee houses serving Bosnian coffee ceremony, Catholic cathedral shares mere city blocks with Serbian Orthodox church and multiple Ottoman mosques in remarkable religious harmony, and sobering bullet holes and shrapnel scars still visibly mark countless buildings preserving haunting 1990s siege memory that locals refuse to forget.
-This dramatically mountain-ringed capital (about 275,000 in the city proper and just over 550,000 in the wider metropolitan area) uniquely positioned where East genuinely meets West heroically survived Europe's longest modern military siege (brutal 1,425 days from April 1992 to February 1996, over 11,000 killed) emerging with remarkable resilient spirit and determination—the Latin Bridge where Bosnian Serb Gavrilo Princip's fateful 1914 assassination of Archduke Franz Ferdinand sparked World War I and changed world history, the essential Tunnel Museum (Tunnel of Hope, usually 10-20 KM / about $5–$11 depending on ticket type) preserving the desperate 800-meter siege survival lifeline tunnel secretly dug beneath Sarajevo airport runway, and distinctive Sarajevo Roses—red resin-filled mortar blast scars on sidewalks marking sites where civilians were killed by Serbian artillery shelling, serving as permanent memorials throughout the city.
+This dramatically mountain-ringed capital (about 275,000 in the city proper and just over 550,000 in the wider metropolitan area) uniquely positioned where East genuinely meets West heroically survived Europe's longest modern military siege (brutal 1,425 days from April 1992 to February 1996, over 11,000 killed) emerging with remarkable resilient spirit and determination—the Latin Bridge where Bosnian Serb Gavrilo Princip's fateful 1914 assassination of Archduke Franz Ferdinand sparked World War I and changed world history, the essential Tunnel Museum (Tunnel of Hope, about $5.89–$12 / 9.78 KM–20 KM depending on ticket type) preserving the desperate 800-meter siege survival lifeline tunnel secretly dug beneath Sarajevo airport runway, and distinctive Sarajevo Roses—red resin-filled mortar blast scars on sidewalks marking sites where civilians were killed by Serbian artillery shelling, serving as permanent memorials throughout the city.
 Baščaršija's atmospheric Ottoman old town (Čaršija, established 15th century) constantly buzzes with aromatic ćevapi grill smoke, traditional copperware artisan shops hammering handmade items, carpet sellers, and the iconic wooden Sebilj Fountain where hundreds of pigeons congregate—the magnificent Gazi Husrev-beg Mosque (1530, free entry, remove shoes respectfully) calls faithful to five daily prayers while tourists browse nearby shops selling ornate Turkish coffee sets, traditional rugs, and copperware.

 What to Do